 - 3.57 Capitalisation of financing costs in the period 2009-10 to 2013-14 should only be applied to certain items of expenditure incurred by Network Rail that were not funded by PR08.
-The only categories of expenditure recorded in the regulatory accounts that may in certain circumstances include an allowance for capitalised finance are therefore: - (a) the difference between the actual CP4 opening RAB and the opening RAB assumed in our PR08 determination; - (b) adjustments for changes to our PR08 determination, agreed by us; - (c) adjustments for the non-delivery of outputs; - (d) the adjustment for deferrals or the bringing forward of expenditure within CP4; - (e) IOPI index adjustments; - (f) addition/deduction of efficient underspend or overspend; and - (g) certain investments not funded through PR08, but approved by us for addition to the RAB where the income being received by Network Rail did not include the reimbursement of financing costs (see paragraphs 3.62 to 3.70 for details). - 3.58 For the avoidance of doubt, the following items will not be adjusted for capitalised financing:
+The only categories of expenditure recorded in the regulatory financial statements that may in certain circumstances include an allowance for capitalised finance are therefore: - (a) the difference between the actual CP4 opening RAB and the opening RAB assumed in our PR08 determination; - (b) adjustments for changes to our PR08 determination, agreed by us; - (c) adjustments for the non-delivery of outputs; - (d) the adjustment for deferrals or the bringing forward of expenditure within CP4; - (e) IOPI index adjustments; - (f) addition/deduction of efficient underspend or overspend; and - (g) certain investments not funded through PR08, but approved by us for addition to the RAB where the income being received by Network Rail did not include the reimbursement of financing costs (see paragraphs 3.62 to 3.70 for details). - 3.58 For the avoidance of doubt, the following items will not be adjusted for capitalised financing: - (a) our PR08 renewals and enhancement assumptions; - (b) the adjustment for the 25% retention of over/underspend i.e. the adjustment that ensures that the retained benefit or loss of an overspend or underspend is equal to 25%; - (c) indexation adjustments; - (d) adjustments for amortisation; - (e) the RFF; and

-- (a) our PR08 renewals and enhancement assumptions; - (b) the adjustment for the 25% retention of over/underspend i.e. the adjustment that ensures that the retained benefit or loss of an overspend or underspend is equal to 25%; - (c) indexation adjustments; - (d) adjustments for amortisation; - (e) the RFF; and - (f) certain investments not funded through PR08, but approved by us for addition to the RAB, where the income being received by Network Rail includes the reimbursement of financing costs (see paragraphs 3.62 to 3.70 for details). - 3.59 For the purposes of calculating the appropriate RAB adjustment for capitalised financing, any relevant expenditure should be assumed to have been incurred mid-way through the year.
-The addition should be calculated with reference to the allowed return assumed in our PR08 determination, i.e. 4.6398%.35 - 3.60 For the designated categories shown in paragraph 3.57, capitalised financing should therefore be applied using the following formula. - 3.61 Capitalised Financing = $[RoR \times (2 \times A + B)]/(2 RoR)$ where:
+(f) certain investments not funded through PR08, but approved by us for addition to the RAB, where the income being received by Network Rail includes the reimbursement of financing costs (see paragraphs 3.62 to 3.70 for details).

+3.59 For the purposes of calculating the appropriate RAB adjustment for capitalised financing, any relevant expenditure should be assumed to have been incurred mid-way through the year.
+The addition should be calculated with reference to the allowed return assumed in our PR08 determination, i.e. 4.6398%33.

+3.60 For the designated categories shown in paragraph 3.57, capitalised financing should therefore be applied using the following formula.

+3.61 Capitalised Financing = $[RoR \times (2 \times A + B)]/(2 - RoR)$ where: